Gibbons-Lab/isb_course_2020/docs/16S/talk.md

 ---

 [QIIME 2](https://doi.org/10.1038/s41587-019-0209-9)
-was introduced in 2016 and improves upon Qiime 1, based on user experiences during the HMP.
+was introduced in 2016 and improves upon QIIME 1, based on user experiences during the HMP.

 Major changes: